Glazed ceramic, steel, concrete, stone

 Final Touch is a project about sentimentality and capturing the moment of physical touch.
 While there are many methods of capturing moments, few of them offer a level of tactility.
 The current pendulum machine records movements by autonomously starting its mechanisms based on a series of gravity controlled timers, that turn a wheel that records pencil movements and translates them into markings on a paper reel over time.
 The next iteration will involve translating these gestures into a physical response.

 Bringing light to the little things left behind on the streets

 Table and ceramic set

 Like antiques found in second hand shops, the history behind the objects we surround ourselves with can often become lost or forgotten.
 Food for Thought aims to bring this to light by merging classical and contemporary design together, to seat a discussion about the implications our past has on our present.
 How has the Netherlands’ colonial past influenced Dutch design and culture today?

 Barry Llewellyn (b.
 1998) is an Irish designer, currently based in Eindhoven, Netherlands.
 Barry received his BA from Design Academy Eindhoven, during which he established his practice centred around creating experimental objects for interior space.
 Often starting with remains as diverse as broken ceramic and discarded plastic, he balances a juxtaposition between the artefacts we consider waste and those that we treasure dearly.
-By binding these materials together, he grows new forms which are rich in colour, texture and diversity to shape stories that are both materially and politically relevant to our time.
+By binding these materials together, he grows new forms which are rich in colour, texture and diversity to shape stories that are both materially and socially relevant to our time.